 Appealing the Denial of Your Unemployment Insurance Application

 The laws that govern unemployment in California can be complex.
 As a result, many employees have a difficult time obtaining unemployment benefits California or California unemployment insurance.
 With the California unemployment rate on the rise, this could mean that many former employees may experience problems handling their unemployment benefit claims and unemployment applications.
 Contact an experienced labor lawyer at Blumenthal, Nordrehaug & Bhowmik for free legal advice about filing for unemployment in California to help you determine your eligibility for unemployment benefits.
 Our unemployment lawyers offer free initial consultations for all employment law issues.
-Often times when employees call our labor law offices in San Diego, San Francisco or Los Angeles for free legal advice about unemployment insurance appeals.
+Often times when employees call our labor law offices in San Diego, San Francisco, Los Angeles, Sacramento or Riverside for free legal advice about unemployment insurance appeals.